An inspiring path, a unique experience

 At INRS, Sara found "a scientific community that valued versatility, multidisciplinarity and the application of knowledge," three qualities that she views as assets in her career.

-Bochra Manaï (PhD Urban studies, 2015)
+Bochra Manaï (PhD urban studies, 2015)

-Commissioner, Bureau de lutte contre le racisme et les discriminations systémiques, Ville de Montréal [Montreal office on racism and systemic discrimination]
+Commissioner, Bureau de lutte contre le racisme et les discriminations systémiques, Ville de Montréal

 Barbara Augustin (M.Sc.
 Applied Microbiology, 2006)